zhajikun/gateway_reward/README.md

 ## How to run

- 1. I use liuibase to create a h2 im memory database.
+ 1. I use liquibase to create a h2 im memory database.
 After you download my code, you need to run the main class:
  RewardsApplication.java first to load data to h2 db.

  2. With RewardsApplication.java is running, you can run the test cases at RewardsApplicationTests_Integreation.java.